ibm-cloud-docs/openwhisk/openwhisk_mobile_sdk.md

         print("Success: \(reply)")
     }
 })
-// or alternatively you can set up a "self contained" button that listens for press events on itself and invokes an Action var whiskButtonSelfContained = WhiskButton(frame: CGRectMake(0,0,20,20)) whiskButtonSelfContained.listenForPressEvents = true do {
+// or alternatively you can set up a "self contained" button that listens for press events on itself and invokes an action var whiskButtonSelfContained = WhiskButton(frame: CGRectMake(0,0,20,20)) whiskButtonSelfContained.listenForPressEvents = true do {